 Succulents are plants that store water in their tissues, enabling them to live in severe environments such as a desert.
 Many succulents thrive with full sun exposure.
-Once some varieties become accustomed to a low light environment, however, they can remain there indefinitely as long as they are cared for properly.
+Once some varieties become accustomed to a low-light environment, they can remain there indefinitely as long as they are cared for properly.
 Because succulents retain moisture in their thick foliage, they require soil that drains well and less water than typical houseplants.

 Perhaps the most commonly known succulent is Aloe vera.
 It can be grown in low-light environments, although it thrives in sunlight.
-Aloe vera is hardy outdoors in USDA zone 9.
+Aloe vera is hardy outdoors in USDA hardiness zone 9.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus